cantaloupe-project/cantaloupe/README.md

 An identifier of `image.jpg` in the URL will resolve to `/usr/local/images/image.jpg`.

-*Note: it is dangerous to **not** use `path_prefix` on a public-facing server.
-The shallower the path, the more information that is potentially exposed.*
+*Note: it is dangerous to NOT use `path_prefix`.
+The shallower the path, the more of the filesystem that is exposed.*

 #### Path Separator